overload-labs/sol/README.md

 `Overload.sol` contract accounts for deposited tokens using the `ERC-6909.sol` standard.
 When ERC-20 tokens are deposited using the `deposit` function, balance is credited to the `owner` in the ERC-6909 `balanceOf` mapping.

+Hence, token address of type `address` will be casted to `uint256` and will take up `160 bits` of data.
+This also ensures every token id is unique and makes ERC-6909 fully compatible with ERC-20 for accounting the tokens internally in the contract.

 ### Restaking

-After depositing tokens into `Overload.sol`, it becomes possible to `delegate` any amount of `balanceOf` value, to any address.
+After depositing tokens into `Overload.sol`, it becomes possible to `delegate` any amount of `balanceOf` value to any address.
 The delegation interface looks as follows

 ```solidity
 function delegate(DelegationKey memory key, uint256 delta, bytes calldata data, bool strict) external returns (bool);